Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Palm Sunday| ©Antonia1303

-Living Holy Week in Rome in person, without anyone telling you about it, is one of the experiences you should have at least once in your life.
+Living Holy Week in Rome is one of those experiences that you should have at least once in your life.
 Do you like the idea?
-Then take a look at this article in which I explain how to get tickets for Holy Week in the Eternal City and the main events that take place.
+Then take a look at this article in which I explain how to get tickets for Holy Week in the Eternal City and the main events taking place.

 • On Good Friday, the Stations of the Cross take place.